rahmanda/rahmanda.github.io/contents/blog/en/2020-07-04-how-to-manage-your-folder-structure-in-JS-project-effectively.md

 - object.js
 ```

 Because the `time` helpers are supposedly large, we can split it into two files and add suffix into each filename.
 This way, we can still retain a flat structure without eliminating the clarity of the filename.
-Pay attention that even though we have chosen to split the time helpers, it is not necessarily required for the rest of modules to follow this pattern especially if your helpers are small.
+Pay attention that even though we have chosen to split the `time` helpers, it is not necessarily required for the rest of the modules to follow this pattern especially if your helpers are small.

 ### Create folders only when necessary